How do you know when to take profits on a winning stock?

 Finally, there’s the defensive sell, to protect your investment and whatever profits you have when a stock starts to weaken.
 This is probably the most important sell discipline and should be used regularly by every investor.
 This is a more extreme version of selling when the negatives outweigh the positives.
 In this scenario, you’ve seen a fundamental change to the story of your investment which is causing the entire market to revalue a company.

-As you can see, there are many answers to the question of when it’s time to sell a winning stock.
-In many ways, the decision to sell a winning stock is much more complicated than realizing you need to sell a loser.
+As you can see, there are many answers to the question of when it’s time to sell a stock.
+In many ways, the decision to sell a stock for profit is much more complicated than deciding to sell a loser.
 Losers should always be sold because they’re doing poorly, but there are a wide variety of reasons to sell a winning stock.

 [author_ad]